 The Brussels Office aims to: 1) build and strengthen cooperation and partnerships for advancing women’s rights and achieving gender equality with the European Union (EU) and other Brussels based institutions; 2) contribute to the strengthening of gender equality in EU policies in line with international commitments to women’s empowerment and human rights.
 The office also engages in outreach, representation and policy dialogue with the governments and other partners in Belgium, France, Luxembourg and the Netherlands.
 Regarding private sector, the Brussels Office is also working on expanding partnerships, reaching out and mobilizing commitments around the Women’s Empowerment Principles.

 On 16 April 2012, the EU and UN Women signed a Memorandum of Understanding (MoU) which lays the groundwork for a dynamic partnership both in terms of policy dialogue/advocacy as well as joint programming.
+In 2016, a joint statement between UN Women and the EU recommitted to working jointly for gender equality and women’s empowerment worldwide to reach a Planet 50-50 by 2030.
 With strong political support at the highest level, the partnership outlines areas and modalities of cooperation between UN Women and the EU.
 The MoU covers both (i) policy dialogue as well as (ii) joint programming and focuses mainly on the following thematic areas: women’s leadership and political participation; women’s access to economic empowerment and opportunities; combating sexual and gender based violence; humanitarian aid/Women, Peace and Security; responsiveness of plans and budgets to gender equality; gender equality and women’s empowerment in the context of global issues (i.e.. sustainable development, climate change).